dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Enabling Dart team recommended rules: lints {#lints}

-The Dart team provides sets of recommended lint rules.
+The Dart team provides two sets of recommended linter rules.

-Two sets of lints are available:
+Two sets of lints are provided by the package:

 Core lints
 : Lints that help identify critical issues that are likely to lead to problems